port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/meta-properties.md

 - createdAt;
 - and more.

+In this [live demo](https://demo.getport.io/services) example, we can see the `Title` meta-property.

 Meta-properties are always referenced using a dollar sign (`$`) before them, this makes it easier to tell if a property is user-defined or a meta-property.

 Here is a short table demonstrating the usage of common mirror properties: